 For more information on who to contact in the event you feel you are a victim of predatory lending, please check out the CashAdvance.com Consumer Scam Protection Resource.
 If you have been victimized by fraud, file a Scam Report to raise consumer awareness or engage in community-generated discussion of these crimes with other consumers in our Scam Report Forum.

 A cash advance, also referred to as a payday loan or payday advance, is a small, short-term loan that is intended to cover a borrower’s expenses until the following payday.
 Cash advances are intended for short-term financial relief and do not constitute long-term financial solutions.
 CashAdvance.com is not a lender and does not make loan or credit decisions.
-CashAdvance.com provides a matching service only and is not acting as a representative, agent, or correspondent for any service provider or lender.
+CashAdvance.com provides a loan request service only and is not acting as a representative, agent, or correspondent for any service provider or lender.
 Consumers are encouraged to consult CashAdvance.com’s State Consumer Resource pages to learn more about the risks involved with cash advances and local laws and regulations governing cash advances.